sai0707/docker_opennms/README.md

 # Docker OpenNMS

-A Dockerfile for building an OpenNMS docker container
+A Dockerfile for building an OpenNMS docker container.

+The images are host on [dockerhub](https://registry.hub.docker.com/u/zenlambda/opennms/).

 # Building